luisquintanilla/polyglotprogrammingai/README.md

 # PolyglotProgrammingAI

 PolyglotProgrammingAI is a project that demonstrates the integration of various programming languages and AI capabilities within a single interactive environment.
-It leverages .NET Interactive, Semantic Kernel, and Z3 theorem prover to create a powerful and flexible development experience.
+It leverages [.NET Interactive](https://github.com/dotnet/interactive), Semantic Kernel, and [Z3 Linq Bindings](https://github.com/endjin/Z3.Linq) to create a powerful and flexible development experience.

 ## Features